gordonturner/etsy-open-api-client/docs/ShopShippingProfileApi.md

     ShopShippingProfileApi apiInstance = new ShopShippingProfileApi(defaultClient);
     Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
-Required when listing type=physical.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#operation/getShopShippingProfile) associated with the listing.
+Required when listing type is `physical`.
-    Long shippingProfileDestinationId = 56L; // Long | The numeric ID of the shipping profile destination in the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing. try {
+    Long shippingProfileDestinationId = 56L; // Long | The numeric ID of the shipping profile destination in the [shipping profile](/documentation/reference#tag/Shop-ShippingProfile) associated with the listing. try {
       apiInstance.deleteShopShippingProfileDestination(shopId, shippingProfileId, shippingProfileDestinationId);
     } catch (ApiException e) {